turkus/live-premailer/README.md

 To be continued...
 ------------------

-- create instant schema in json files according to variables in templates
+- create txt mail templates according to html templates